 Green Electronics - Environmentally Responsible Alternatives to Traditional PCB Fabrication

-A key factor driving growth in the PCB industry is the rapidly increasing demand for smart electronic devices.
-From smartphones, tablets, and medical wearables, to industrial, military and aerospace applications, smart electronics are providing increased control, productivity, and convenience that the world has become increasingly dependent upon.
-Today’s electronics are vital to many aspects of modern society.
-They are at the heart of sophisticated systems that enable modern communications, national security, vehicle safety, electronic banking, military, and defense systems, and so much more.
+A key factor driving growth in the PCB industry is the rapidly increasing demand for advanced, high performance electronic devices.
+From high-performance computing and AI systems, smartphones, tablets, and medical wearables, to industrial, military and aerospace applications, advanced electronics are providing increased control, productivity, and convenience that the world has become increasingly dependent upon.

 Environmental Impact of PCB Fabrication

 Creating conductive electrical pathways within a circuit board is an integral part of fabricating PCBs.
 Traditionally this process has relied on a chemical process called electroless copper plating for primary metallization.
-This process requires PCBs to be immersed multiple times in chemical baths that contain cleaners, catalysts, cupric salts, reducing agents (usually formaldehyde), activators, and substantial amounts of water.
+This process requires PCBs to be immersed multiple times in chemical baths that contain cleaners, precious metal catalysts, cupric salts, reducing agents (usually formaldehyde), activators, and substantial amounts of water.
 Additionally, chelating agents, like EDTA, are needed to control process stability, and a variety of stabilizers are used to prevent undesired characteristics like rough deposits and coarse grain structure.
 Many of these chemicals are considered hazardous and need to be removed through wastewater treatment.
-Unfortunately, some are not easily removed from solution and are resistant to conventional wastewater treatment procedures.
+Unfortunately, some are not easily removed from the solution and are resistant to conventional wastewater treatment procedures.

 With increasing pressure by regulatory agencies, it seems odd that commercial electroless copper processes still utilize formaldehyde as the reducing agent, given the known health risks associated with formaldehyde exposure.
 While there are no bans on formaldehyde in the electronics industry, many countries have put forward regulations on the amount of annual importation or manufacturing of this chemical.